junglesta/junglestar.github.io/_includes/text_blocks/who.md

 We are an extended network of carefully selected business partners, working on a per-project basis.

-Junglestar agency is [Rokma's](https://rokma.com) brainchild.
+Junglestar Agency is [Rokma's](https://rokma.com) brainchild.
 Explore his portfolio of expertise.